Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: System Design and Methodology

 In the open-loop part of PC, the UE estimates the DL path loss from the RSRP and determines the required $P_{Tx,UL}$ using the configured ($P_0, \alpha$) parameters \cite{3gpp_ts_38_213}.
 In the closed-loop part, the gNB periodically measures the received SINR and issues TPC commands to fine-tune the UE power around the target.
 This mechanism aims to keep the UL SINR within an operating region that balances reliability and inter-cell interference.
 Nevertheless, when the required power exceeds $P_{\max,UE}$, the UE becomes power-limited and no further compensation is possible for increasing path loss.
 This situation typically occurs at large distances from the gNB, under strong shadowing, or when higher-order modulation and coding schemes are used, and it is more frequent in rural scenarios where cells are large and gNBs are sparsely deployed.

-\textbf{Number of handovers (HO):} it is obtained by counting cell-ID changes reported by the modem.
+\textbf{Number of handovers (HO):} is obtained by counting cell-ID changes reported by the modem.
 This metric is normalized by the duration (minutes) and distance (kms) of the route.
 Frequent handovers are known to introduce short service interruptions and to interact negatively with buffer-bloat and scheduling in overloaded cells.
 Handover bursts along the trajectory can therefore manifest as repeated control-loop glitches.

-\textbf{Data rate:} corresponds to different operating points for the telemetry.
+\textbf{Data rate:} defines the operating point of the UL telemetry stream.
 Traffic is generated as defined in Section III-\ref{subsec:traffic}.
 The selected target data rates (4, 2, 1, 0.5, and 0.25 Mbps) were chosen to reflect realistic UL operating points for remote video monitoring and teleoperation applications.
 A bitrate of 4 Mbps corresponds to a typical low-latency 1080p video stream encoded with H.264/H.265 under moderate compression \cite{black2024evaluation}.
 Lower rates (2 and 1 Mbps) emulate adaptive bitrate degradation to reduced visual quality or increased compression under constrained radio conditions, while 0.5 and 0.25 Mbps represent highly degraded fallback modes suitable for minimal situational awareness or telemetry-dominant operation.
 These operating points therefore allow controlled evaluation of the trade-off between video quality, uplink power-limited behavior, and latency reliability in coverage-constrained rural deployments.
 For each target data rate, the packet inter-sending time is adjusted accordingly.

 Although this is an input parameter rather than a performance outcome, it is treated as a KPI because it directly affects latency and the probability of congesting the link under adverse radio conditions.